momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 - color intensity: Also known as saturation.
 This is the brightness of the color.
 Adding colors can make the hue less intense.
 For exmaple, adding grey to a hue can make it less intense.
 If you are having issues differientating value from intensity, you can think of intensity as how different or similar a color is from grey.
+- ordinal data: Data that has an order to it.
+-

 #### Lesson 1: Selecting an Appropriate Color Scheme for Polygon Data
 Using what we learned in the previous lesson, lets add some symbolization to our point and polygon data.
 Our final product will be a chloropleth map which shows the relationshop of the student to teacher ratio to the number of individuals in block groups who have an income to poverty ratio over two.
 Let's start first with the polygon data.